nymea/nymea-wiki/Raspberry-Pi.md

 --------------------------------------------
 ## Install *guh* on debian *jessie*

-If you want a fresh, new and minimal installation of *guh* on the Raspberry Pi, we recommand to use the [raspbian-netinstall](https://github.com/guh/raspbian-netinstall-config) provided by *guh*, which will install everything you need to run *guh*.
+If you want a fresh, new and minimal installation of *guh* on the [Raspberry Pi](http://www.raspberrypi.org/), we recommand to use the [raspbian-netinstall](https://github.com/guh/raspbian-netinstall-config) provided by *guh*, which will install everything you need to run *guh*.
 Basically you just need to do following three steps:

-1. Create a `64 Mb FAT32` partition (has to be the only partition) on the SD (1GB is enought).
+1. delete all partitions of the SD card (minimal size of 1GB) and create a new single `64 Mb FAT32` partition.
-2. mount the parition and unzip the latest [guh-netinstall-v0.X.X.zip](http://www.guh.guru:8080/job/build-installer/lastSuccessfulBuild/artifact/guh-netinstall-v0.1.5.zip) file on it.
+2. Mount the parition and unzip the latest [guh-netinstall-v0.X.X.zip](http://www.guh.guru:8080/job/build-installer/lastSuccessfulBuild/artifact/guh-netinstall-v0.1.5.zip) file on it.
-3. Insert the SD card into the Raspberry Pi, connect the network cable, connect the current cable and wait until the Raspberry Pi performs a reboot.
+3. Insert the SD card into the Raspberry Pi, connect the network cable, connect the power cable and wait until the Raspberry Pi performs a reboot.

+This procedure will install the whole system directly from the internet with the newest packages and a preconfigured guh installation.

 ### 1. Prepare the SD card

-In this step we delete all partitions of the SD card and create a single `64 Mb FAT32` partition.
+In this step we delete all partitions of the SD card and create a new single `64 Mb FAT32` partition.

 #### ...using Linux
 Assuming your SD card is the device `/dev/sdb`...